mlabeeba/Project-Test-Plan/README.md

 # Software Testing Project – SmartTube

 This project showcases the practical application of core software testing techniques using the **SmartTube open-source Android application**.
-As part of COE891 (Software Testing and QA), we applied four major testing strategies to evaluate and improve code quality in a production-level Java codebase.
+We applied four major testing strategies to evaluate and improve code quality in a production-level Java codebase.

 > **Tested System:** [SmartTube by yuliskov](https://github.com/yuliskov/SmartTube)
-> **Team Project (W2025) – Toronto Metropolitan University**

 ---